xinyirachel/xinyirachel/README.md

 <h1 align="center"> Hi, I’m Rachel </h1>
-<h3 align="center">I seeking to use my knowledge and experience of web-development to effectively contribute to the company.
+<h3 align="center">I seeking to use my knowledge and experience to effectively contribute to the company.
 I'm a self-motivated learner who is able to study independently.
 Technology is what I am passionate about,and I'd love to be a lifelong learner for it.<h3>

 ## Contact me:
 - LinkedIn: [Rachel Wang](https://www.linkedin.com/in/xinyi-wang-xyw/)